 My budget has been lowered drastically and become much more strict since I quit working for RescueTime.
 I've been working on sticking to this new budget for the past couple of months in preparation for the heavy pay cut I'm taking to work full-time on Hello Code, and I'm happy to say I managed it this month.

-Focus habit for September
+Focus habit for this month

 As you can see in the graph above, I struggled with workouts early in the month, but I wasn't really focusing on them at first.
 I published last month's review on the 10th of September, and the graph above starts on September 2nd.
 For the first ten days of September I only did one workout, but once I wrote in my review that I wanted to focus on workouts this month, I became a lot more regular.